jsy10101/jsy10101/README.md

 #### 👀 My Interests

 I love working on projects that involve a variety of concepts and tech stacks.
-More recently, I have been working on building Full stack web applications using React.
+I’m interested in developing software to solve real-world problems and have a knack for coming up with creative, yet practical solutions.
+Also, I love a good aesthetic with clean design and documentation, and try to incorporate it into all of my projects.

 #### 📫 How to reach me
 - [j2chawla@uwaterloo.ca](mailto:j2chawla@uwaterloo.ca)